 You will need your tribe, your support system.
 You will need other parents who are going through the same thing as you.
 You will need these people to vent and understand when you just need to talk.

 This has been something that has been a learning curve for me.
 I have a hard time asking for help.
 I have a hard time sharing my feelings with others.
 I tend to hold it inside.
 Our adoptions have helped me realize that I need others who have been there and understand.
 The families we traveled to China with from our agency still talk and message each other regularly.
-Our church also has an adoption group that has been very helpful.
+Our church also has a very helpful adoption group.

 There are also many online resources for parents.
 This can include Facebook groups and forums on Adoption.com, specifically on adopting a special needs child.